SiposMB/UppASD-manual/content/input.rst

   0 0 1 2 0.00134 0.0 0.0 0.0 0.00134 0.0 0.0 0.0 0.00134
   0 0 2 1 0.00134 0.0 0.0 0.0 0.00134 0.0 0.0 0.0 0.00134

 *NB*: ``maptype`` must be set to 2 in order to use the tensorial format.
-In addition, since SKKR prints the exchange in Ry, UppASD reads this input in Ry and not in mRy as usual.
+The interactions should still be specified in mRy.

 +---------------+--------------------------------------------------------------------------------------------------------+
 |  anisotropy    |     External file for anisotropy strengths and directions.                                            |